Project-MONAI/model-zoo/models/valve_landmarks/docs/README.md

 The work for this model and its application is described in:

 `Kerfoot, E, King, CE, Ismail, T, Nordsletten, D & Miller, R 2021, Estimation of Cardiac Valve Annuli Motion with Deep Learning. in E Puyol Anton, M Pop, M Sermesant, V Campello, A Lalande, K Lekadir, A Suinesiaputra, O Camara & A Young (eds), Statistical Atlases and Computational Models of the Heart.
 MandMs and EMIDEC Challenges - 11th International Workshop, STACOM 2020, Held in Conjunction with MICCAI 2020, Revised Selected Papers.
 Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), vol. 12592 LNCS, Springer Science and Business Media Deutschland GmbH, pp. 146-155, 11th International Workshop on Statistical Atlases and Computational Models of the Heart, STACOM 2020 held in Conjunction with MICCAI 2020, Lima, Peru, 4/10/2020. https://doi.org/10.1007/978-3-030-68107-4_15`

+# License
+This model is released under the MIT License.
+The license file is included with the model.